Carb Types & Protein Types — Slow & Fast Oxidizers

 When you need energy, EAT energy.
 Eat living food still growing in the moment you eat it.
 That's eating on the level of physics.
 Life energy in food feeds the life energy in you!
 You main-line into Energy itself.

-On the chemical level, our oxidative system converts food into energy via two cycles:
+On the chemical level, how are we energized?
+Our oxidative system converts food into energy via two cycles:

 - the Anaerobic Glycolysis Cycle in our cell fluids

 - the Aerobic Krebs Cycle in our mitochondria

 Do you see the TWO energy cycles below, making ATP?